M

 Applications are no longer being accepted at this time.
 Check back soon for more details.

-For more information, please review the page of Frequently Asked Questions for those seeking a Military Academy Nomination.
+For more information, please review the page of Frequently Asked Questions for those seeking a Service Academy Nomination.

 Students interested in applying for a congressional nomination from my office must reside within the current Seventh Congressional District.